 5. Puzzle game theme

-Best for: Casual puzzle mobile games
+Best for: casual puzzle and mobile titles

 Puzzle game theme, 100 BPM, F major, soft music-box-like melodies, light marimba, gentle drums, cozy puzzle game atmosphere, no vocals